© South Darley C.E. Primary School 2020

 Since September 2015 all reception children entering school have been baseline assessed with an approved DfE provider.
 These assessments are computer based and are carried out alongside a teacher or teaching assistant.
 We share the findings with parents at the first parent-teacher meeting.

 The curriculum, as in the infant department, is very broadly based.
 The children are given the opportunity to widen the skills already acquired and also to build on them.
-Literacy and Numeracy are generally taught discreetly.
-Other subjects are increasingly taught using cross-curricular themes, with an emphasis on developing skills and a sense of enquiry.
+Numeracy is generally taught discreetly but Literacy and other subjects are increasingly taught using cross-curricular themes, with an emphasis on developing skills and a sense of enquiry.
 Children are encouraged to take responsibility for their learning, they are involved in target setting and self assessment.

 There are opportunities to learn to play a musical instrument and the school is able to offer tuition in woodwind, and violin.
 Currently all Junior children are learning brass instruments.
 In previous years they have learnt violin, drums, ukelele and clarinet.
 All the children also take an active part in the major drama production staged each year.

 Physical Education is further developed and sports such as football, netball, rounders, athletics, gymnastics, dance and swimming are actively encouraged.
-We have weekly access to the Matlock Leisure Centre for most of the year and sporting facilities in the village for the advancement of field and track sports and games.
+We have weekly access to the Arc Leisure Centre in Matlock for swimming and we use Darley Dale Cricket Club for our sporting activities and PE sessions in the summer.
 During wet weather, and when appropriate, we use the village hall next door to the school for physical education.
 We also take advantage of the many sporting opportunities and competitions provided by Highfields School.

 In order to give our children as broad a reading experience as possible we provide books from a wide variety of schemes and publishers.
 These are primarily made up from: